Opioid Response Network (ORN)

 The Opioid Response Network (ORN) is comprised of a core team of organizations charged with the strategic planning and oversight of the grant working in collaboration with AAAP.

 The Addiction Technology Transfer Center Network (ATTC), led by the University of Missouri-Kansas City, is the primary collaborator with AAAP and is responsible for coordinating substance use disorder training/technical assistance in each region.
-The Central East ATTC manages Region 3: Delaware, District of Columbia, Maryland, Pennsylvania, Virginia, and West Virginia.
+The Central East ATTC manages ORN TA requests in HHS Region 3 (Delaware, the District of Columbia, Maryland, Pennsylvania, Virginia, and West Virginia).

 Who Can Submit a Request?